nikiforov-alexander/pt4-spark-blog/README.md

 * [7.] (#task-7) Create detail page displaying blog entry and submitted comments.
 Detail page should also display a comment form with Name and Comment.
 Include a link to edit the entry.
+* [8.] (#task-8) Create a password page that requires a user to provide 'admin' as the username.
+This page should display before adding or editing a comment if there is no cookie present that has the value 'admin'.
 <hr>

 [resources]:src/main/resources